AJB233/paradigms_project_01/devlog.md

  Created the foundation for the calcs REPL behavior.
 Tested via terminal for these basic features.
 The evalLoop recursion feels simple and right in Haskell.
 Next step will be to integrate a history list for the calc that records results and dislays them with increment

- ### Fri Oct 24 21:37:45 CDT 2025 - Implemented History Tracking and Result Output
+ ### Fri Oct 24 21:41:45 CDT 2025 - Implemented History Tracking + Result Output

+ Goal for this session: Integrate immutable history storage and format results with IDs

+ Introduced printResult helper for consistent output Each evaluation now calculates its ID based on history length Added a test placeholder result to stimulate successful evals Confirmed recursive history accumulation works in both modes Maintained pure recursion instead of mutable state

+ The recursive REPL pattern feels very intuitive in Haskell.
+By consing results onto the history and repassing it the calc retains past calculations.
+Next step will be to implement real expression evaluation in prefix notation